 Historic Telegraph Cove, British Columbia

 Telegraph Cove is the departure and return point of all our trips.
-Because we are based in the cove we have priority access to boat launches, allowing you to be first on the water.
+Because we are based in the cove, we have priority access to boat launches, allowing you to be first on the water.
 After only two minutes of paddling, you will be in the heart of the dynamic Johnstone Strait.

 Experienced SKGABC Certified Guides

-Our outstanding team of SKGABC certified guides is the backbone of our company, facilitating your experience with us from start to finish.
-On trips our guides fill the roles of group leader, paddling instructor, naturalist, risk-manager, weather forecaster, chef, wildlife tracker, and your new best friend.
+Our outstanding team of SKGABC certified guides is the backbone of our company, facilitating your experience from start to finish.
+On trips, our guides fill the roles of group leader, paddling instructor, naturalist, risk-manager, weather forecaster, chef, wildlife tracker, and your new best friend.
 Our team is made up of an incredible group of people, all with unique stories and backgrounds and inescapable passions for the outdoors and the area we operate in.
 This passion brings our guides back to the Strait summer after summer.
-Our average lead guide has spent 3 years at NIK, and Brad has been with us for 21!
+On average, our lead guides spend three years at NIK, and Brad has been with us for 21!

-Our team of returning staff means your guide knows the area well.
-This allows them to craft your day around the local forecast, currents and wildlife patterns from a position of knowledge and experience.
-Whether the fog is rolling in, the wind is picking up, or the sun is shining on down, your guide knows how to make the most of the day.
-We fully trust our guides to manage your experience with a focus on safety, comfort and wonder.
+Our team of returning staff means that your guide knows the area well.
+This allows them to craft your day around the local forecast, currents, and wildlife patterns from a position of knowledge and experience.
+If the fog rolls in, the wind picks up, or the sun shines down, your guide will know how to make the most of the day.
+We trust our guides fully to manage your experience with a focus on safety, comfort, and wonder.

 Seaward Passat Double Kayaks

-All of our multi day trips use double kayaks from Seaward.
+All of our multi-day trips use double kayaks from Seaward.
 These touring kayaks are as professional as it gets.
-They have over 250 litres of storage, are made of light and durable fiberglass and have comfortable seats and backrests.
+They have over 250 litres of storage, are made of light, durable fiberglass, and have comfortable seats and backrests.

-We will provide you with a 10 litre and 20 litre dry bag for your personal belongings.
+We will provide you with a 10-litre and 20-litre dry bag for your personal belongings.
 Dry bags are the best way to store your clothes if you want them to stay nice and dry!
-Drybags are leak free 99% of the time, everytime.
-Because of this small chance they might leak, we recommend storing electronics in a more rugged container.
+Dry bags are leak-free, 99% of the time, every time.
+Due to the small chance that dry bags can leak, we recommend storing electronics in a more rugged container within a dry bag.

 Paddles, Spray Skirts, PFDs, and Safety Equipment

-After we dress you up for your adventure you will be ready for the runway!
-We have PFDs, paddles and sprayskirts that will work for all shapes and sizes.
-Safety and comfort are our highest priorities.
+After we dress you up for your adventure, you will be ready for the runway!
+We have PFDs, paddles, and spray skirts that will work for everyone.
+Your safety and comfort are our highest priorities.

-Even when you are at remote beaches for lunch you will enjoy the luxury of plates and cutlery to eat your lunch from and mugs to sip hot coffee out of.
-We have wash systems at all of our camps to ensure your dishes are cleaned before every meal.
+Even when you are at remote beaches for lunch, you will enjoy the luxury of eating with plates and cutlery and sipping hot coffee with mugs.
+We have wash systems at all of our camps to ensure that your dishes are cleaned before every meal.

-Our network of basecamps allows us to offer a completely unique experience.
-Our trips include guaranteed accommodations each evening which means we may arrive at camp whenever we like without the possibility of it already being claimed by another group.
-Our camps include enough 8-man tents, permanently fixed upon wooden tent pads, so that no more than 2 people need to share a tent each night.
-Our 2 people to 1 tent ratio allows you lots of space to stand up, get changed, bring your gear inside and relax.
-Each of our camps features a tarped dining area with picnic tables and a wilderness kitchen complete with a full size BBQ.
+Our network of base camps allows us to offer a completely unique experience.
+Our trips include guaranteed accommodations each evening, which means we may arrive at camp at any time, without the possibility of it already being claimed by another group.
+Our camps include enough 8-man tents, permanently fixed upon wooden tent pads, so that no more than two people need to share a tent each night.
+Our two people to one tent ratio allows you lots of space to stand up, get changed, bring your gear inside and relax.
+Each of our camps features a tarped dining area with picnic tables and a wilderness kitchen complete with a full sized BBQ.

 Delicious Homemade Meals

-After over 20 years in operation, our kitchen team knows how to prepare enough food for each trip based on quantities proven over 20+ years of operation.
-We provide made from scratch breakfast, lunch and dinner each day plus appetizers, desserts, granola bars, coffee, tea, water, and if you are still hungry after all that, your guide can put together something else to fill you up.
+After over 20 years in operation, our kitchen team knows how to prepare enough food for each trip.
+We provide homemade breakfast, lunch, and dinner each day, plus appetizers, desserts, granola bars, coffee, tea, and water.
+If you are still hungry, your guide whip up something else to fill you up.
 Our menu is designed to be nutritious, delicious, substantial, locally sourced, environmentally friendly, and flexible to dietary restrictions.
-We can safely manage food allergies as well as cater to gluten free, vegan, and vegetarian diets upon request.
+We can safely manage food allergies, as well as cater to gluten-free, vegan, and vegetarian diets upon request.

 The safe handling and storage of food is an important part of our risk management at NIK.
-All our guides are Foodsafe Level 1 certified in addition to our kitchen team’s careful consideration of what ingredients are safe to carry for days at a time.
+All our guides are Foodsafe Level 1 certified.
+Additionally, our kitchen team carefully consider which ingredients are safe to carry for days at a time.

 We guarantee your guide will surprise you with their culinary skills.
-Our meals are designed to keep well and provide you with the calories and nutrition you need to paddle each day, but that won’t stop our guides from wowing you with restaurant quality flavours and presentation.
+Our meals are designed to provide you with the calories and nutrition you need to paddle each day.
+Still, that won’t stop our guides from wowing you with delicious backcountry meals with restaurant quality flavours and presentation.